Governance¶

 The role of the communications workgroups is to interact with the broader community

-social network accounts and discussion forums.
+through the aeon social network accounts and discussion forums.
 It is the

 responsibility of the communications workgroup to manage and maintain the aeon